Definition of Preferred Dividends

 Explanation

 Preference shares or preferred stocks are issued by a company carrying a fixed rate of dividends.
-The dividend that is paid on the preferred stocks is known as preferred dividends.
-Being a preferred stockholder is beneficial since preferred dividends are to be paid regularly by the company each year at a fixed rate, unlike common stocks where dividend payments are subject to management discretion.
-Further, preferred dividends are paid in priority to common stock dividends, and shareholders of preferred stocks enjoy a preferential right to dividend payments.
-Only the profits that are remaining after the allocation of preferred dividends can be allocated for the dividend payments of common stocks.
+The dividend paid on the preferred stocks is known as preferred dividends.
+Being a preferred stockholder is beneficial since preferred dividends are paid regularly by the company each year at a fixed rate, unlike common stocks, where dividend payments are subject to management discretion.
+Further, it is paid in priority to common stock dividends, and shareholders of preferred stocks enjoy a preferential right to dividend payments.
+Only the profits that remain after the allocation of preferred dividends can be allocated for the dividend payments of common stocks.

 Thus, it can be easily calculated by multiplying the par value of the total number of preferred stocks by the fixed rate of dividends.
-The rate of dividend at which the stocks are issued is fixed at the time of the issue of such stocks itself.
+The rate of dividend at which the stocks are issued is fixed at the time of the issue of such stocks.

 Example of Preferred Dividends